 Recovery from inactivation.
 A depolarization opens Na channels and, if maintained, these channels inactivate.
 A valid question is, how long do we have to wait for the channels to be ready to conduct again?
 First, it is clear that if the depolarization is maintained, the channel will not conduct because inactivation will persist.
 We must repolarize the membrane to reset the initial conditions.
 Fig. 27 shows an experiment to explore the recovery from inactivation.
 The membrane was pulsed to 0 mV for 10 ms producing an inward Na current.
 Then the membrane was repolarized back to -70 mV for a variable period of time before pulsing again to 0 mV for a period of 2 ms. The figure shows all the trials superimposed with different recovery intervals at -70 mV.
-When the recovery time at -70 mV was prolonged, the peak inward Na current started to increase, reaching half of its original amplitude at about 7 ms and almost fully recovered at about 27 ms (the rightmost current trace shown in the Fig. 27).
+When the recovery interval was 1 ms, the Na current was very small (about a tenth of the current elicited by the first pulse).
+As the recovery time at -70 mV was prolonged, the peak inward Na current started to increase, reaching half of its original amplitude at about 7 ms and almost fully recovered at about 27 ms (the rightmost current trace shown in the Fig. 27).
 These results show us that to get all the Na current back we have to return the membrane to its resting value for a period of at least 10 ms. This will have important consequences in the recovery from the refractory period in the action potential.

 The leakage current.
-In addition to the Na and K currents, there is a small current that has essentially a linear dependence on the membrane potential, behaving as a pure resistor with a reversal potential more positive than $E_K$ but more negative than $E{Na}$ .
+In addition to the Na and K currents, there is a small current that has essentially a linear dependence on the membrane potential, behaving as a pure resistor with a reversal potential more positive than E_K but more negative than E{Na} .
 This current was attributed to non-specific conductances, which grouped together compose the leakage conductance that can be written as

-$$I_L = g_L (V - E_L)$$
+$$I_L = g_L(V - E_L)$$ .